-A colonoscopy is an outpatient procedure that lets your doctor examine the lining of your large intestine (colon and rectum) for abnormalities.
-A colonoscopy is used to evaluate gastrointestinal symptoms, like rectal and intestinal bleeding, abdominal pain, or changes in bowel habits.
-Additionally the test is used for individuals without symptoms, to look for colorectal polyps or cancer.
-Colonoscopies are used to screen for colon cancer and identify and remove abnormal growths and polyps that can potentially grow into cancer.
+A colonoscopy is an outpatient procedure that lets your doctor look at the lining of your large intestine (colon and rectum) for abnormalities, take a biopsy, or remove polyps (growths of tissue that are typically benign).
+They’re used to evaluate gastrointestinal symptoms like rectal and intestinal bleeding, abdominal pain, or changes in bowel habits.

-A colonoscopy is an effective way to diagnose and treat a variety of disorders:
+A colonoscopy is an effective way to diagnose and treat various symptoms and diseases:

-You will take a prescription bowel cleanse to clean out your colon the day before the test.
-In certain situations your doctor may recommend an extended 2-day prep.
-Make sure to follow the instructions provided by the doctor’s office and inform your doctor of any medications that you are currently taking.
-Some medications may be adjusted prior to the procedure.
+First, you’ll take a prescription bowel cleanse to clean out your colon the day before your colonoscopy.
+Your doctor may recommend an advanced 2-day prep in certain situations.
+Make sure you follow all of the instructions provided by your doctor’s office and tell your doctor if you take any medications.
+Some medications might need to be changed prior to this procedure.

-No, a colonoscopy is usually not painful.
-Almost all colonoscopies can be performed using “intravenous sedation” or “twilight sedation” in which you are very drowsy, but comfortable and still breathing on your own.
-The most common type of sedation also has a mild amnesiac effect, so most patients do not even remember the procedure.
-Your doctor can discuss with you the best form of sedation to suit your needs.
+A colonoscopy is usually not painful.
+Most colonoscopies are performed with IV (intravenous) sedation or “twilight sedation,” a mild anesthesia where you’re very drowsy, but comfortable, and can still breathe on your own.
+This type of sedation has a mild amnesiac effect, so you won’t remember the procedure.
+Your doctor will discuss what type of sedation is right for you.

 For patients whose colonoscopies were cancelled during the COVID-19 Pandemic, please view our checklist.